function-store/TD_ParHoverMIDI_VSN1/README.md

 ### UI Parameter Highlighting
 Visual feedback in the TouchDesigner UI helps identify which parameters can be controlled:

+**Global UI Color System**:
+The component modifies TouchDesigner's global interface colors to provide visual feedback about the current mode:
+- **Hover Mode**: All parameter UI elements (buttons, sliders, numeric fields, toggles, menus) are color-shifted in the UI to indicate hover mode is active
+- **Slot Mode**: The UI colors reset to normal, showing that a slot is currently controlling a parameter rather than hovering
+- **Mode Transitions**: The color shift happens instantly when switching between hover and slot modes
+> **NOTE**: Changing UI colors can cause some performance impact when switching between hover mode and slot mode.
+This feature therefore can be toggled off via custom parameter, or quick access via the **Component UI Button** (see below)

 **Parameter Color Coding**:
 - **Hovered Parameters**: When you hover over a parameter, it's highlighted in a distinct color in the UI
 - **UI Mirroring**: The component mirrors the hardware states and makes it immediately clear which parameter is currently targeted and which parameters are controllable, etc.